Please select a partnership to see additional information:

 - That the child is in need and that there are concerns that the child has suffered, or is likely to suffer, significant harm.
 In which case children’s social care will initiate a Section 47 inquiry.

 Any girl, either under or over the age of 13, who is pregnant, must be offered specialist support and guidance by the relevant services.
 Such services must also be a part of the assessment of the girl’s circumstances.
+Local referral pathways should be in place to facilitate this support when required.

 Decisions will be based on the child’s age, maturity and ability to appreciate what is involved in terms of the implications and risks to themselves.
 This should be coupled with the parents’ and carers’ ability and commitment to protect the young person.
 Given the responsibility that parents have for the conduct and welfare of their children, professionals must encourage the young person, at all points, to share information with their parents and carers wherever safe to do so.

-Section 15 of the Sexual Offences Act 2003 has been amended by the Serious Crime Bill (2015) and now makes it an offence for a person aged 18 or over to meet intentionally, or to travel with the intention of meeting a child under 16 in any part of the world, if he has met or communicated with that child on at least one occasion, and intends to commit a ‘relevant offence’ against that child either at the time of the meeting or on a subsequent occasion.
+Section 15 of the Sexual Offences Act 2003 has been amended by the Serious Crime Act (2015) and now makes it an offence for a person aged 18 or over to meet intentionally, or to travel with the intention of meeting a child under 16 in any part of the world, if he has met or communicated with that child on at least one occasion, and intends to commit a ‘relevant offence’ against that child either at the time of the meeting or on a subsequent occasion.

-In addition, the Serious Crime Bill introduced an offence of sexual communication with a child.
+In addition, the Serious Crime Act introduced an offence of sexual communication with a child.
 This makes it an offence for an adult to communicate with a child for the purpose of obtaining sexual gratification, where the communication is sexual or if it is intended to elicit from the child a communication which is sexual.
 An offence is not committed in either circumstance if the adult reasonably believes the child to be 16 or over.

-Protecting people with a mental disorder
+Protecting people with a mental health disorder

 The Sexual Offences Act 2003 created three new categories of offences to provide additional protection to those with a mental disorder: